-Specialists at the Child Study Center, part of Hassenfeld Children's Hospital of New York at NYU Langone, offer a variety of support services to children with Tourette disorder and their families to help them manage the condition through all stages of childhood and adolescence.
+Specialists at the Child Study Center, part of Hassenfeld Children’s Hospital at NYU Langone, offer a variety of support services to children with Tourette disorder and their families to help them manage the condition through all stages of childhood and adolescence.

 Adults with Tourette disorder who have severe tics that aren’t adequately controlled with medication or behavioral therapy are encouraged to meet with our neurologists to explore other treatment options.

 Some children and teenagers with Tourette disorder need their doctors to be involved in the coordination of services and accommodations they receive at school, especially if they require an Individualized Education Program (also known as an IEP), a 504 plan, or another type of in-school or special education service.

 Experts at the Child Study Center provide school-based consultation services that can bring clinicians to a child’s school to observe him or her in the classroom.
 They can also make appropriate recommendations for class placement, in-school support services, and an IEP.
 Education about Tourette disorder and its related health concerns is also available to families and teachers, either at the Child Study Center or at your child’s school.